ManolisMariakakis/Image-Overlay-Editor/README.md

 A simple web-based image overlay and text editing tool built with [Fabric.js](http://fabricjs.com/) version 5.2.4.
 This editor allows you to load a background image, add and style text overlays, erase parts of the image, crop areas, undo/redo changes, and export your work as PNG or JSON.

+> 🎶 **This tool is especially created for adding lyrics to scanned or image-based musical scores (partitures) where lyrics in other languages have been erased.** You can use it to easily overlay new text on PNG sheet music images.

 ## ✨ Features

 - **Upload Background Image** (`.png` only)